Medicare for permanent residency applicants

 - Visa application acknowledgement letter and payment receipt

-- If you do not have permission to work, proof of their relationship with a spouse, parent or child who is an Australian citizen or an Australian permanent resident
+- If you do not have permission to work, proof of your relationship with a spouse, parent or child who is an Australian citizen or an Australian permanent resident

 Reciprocal health care agreements